Price Adjustment Guide for Contracting Parties

 to a per-unit quantity or a certain volume of units.
 Give the effective

-month or year of this base selling price; this time period is
+month and year of the base selling price; this time period is

 often called the base period.
-Indicate the length of time it will
+Indicate the length of time the base

 (2) Select an appropriate index or indexes.